 La Vie en Rose, Chambre d’Hôte, Charente

-Lots of things to and restaurants to visit
+Lots of things to do and restaurants to visit

 A stay in the Charente usually means taking life at a slower pace.